NEWS AND UPDATES

-Extended until May 31, 2022: Call for Applications: The Gelia Castillo Award for Research on Social Innovations in Health
+Extended until June 17, 2022: Call for Submissions: The Gelia Castillo Award for Research on Social Innovations in Health

-The call for applications for the Gelia Castillo Award for Research on Social Innovations in Health (GCARSIH) 2022 is extended until May 31.
+The call for submissions for the Gelia Castillo Award for Research on Social Innovations in Health (GCARSIH) 2022 is now open.

 The Gelia Castillo Award for Research on Social Innovations in Health (GCARSIH) aims to recognize the outstanding social innovations that address persistent, societal and health systems challenges.
 Through the innovators’ experience, we can better understand why and how social innovations create impact, and discover the keys to scale up or integrate these effective interventions into the larger health system.